jomjol/AI-on-the-edge-device/README.md

 **General remark:** Beside the `firmware.bin`, typically also the content of `/html` needs to be updated!

+##### Rolling (2021-11-23)

+- Error message in log file in case camera error during startup
+- Upgrade digital CNN to v13.3.0 (added new images)
+- html: support of different port

 ##### 9.1.1 - External Illumination (2021-11-16)